 - Art.
 9. Weigh-In Sheet Requirements.
 Before medical examinations, the host shall collect and retain a copy of all participating institutions' NCAA Official Weigh-In Forms.
-The actual weight for each entrant shall be recorded on the NCAA Official Weigh-In Form and in the NWCA OPC system.
+The actual weight for each entrant shall be recorded on the NCAA Official Weigh-In Form and in the OPC.
 If the entrant is listed on the NCAA Official Weigh-In Form but did not attempt to make weight, then it shall be recorded on the NCAA Official Weigh-In Form as Did Not Enter (DNE). - Art.
 10. Reporting for a Match.
 Competitors shall be allowed a maximum of five minutes to appear ready to compete at the specified mat.
-Failure to appear shall result in forfeit.

-- Art.
+Once a wrestler fails to initially appear at the mat, the name will be announced on the PA system.
+Upon this announcement, the mat score table will start a five-minute timer.
+Failure to arrive before the five-minute deadline will result in a forfeit. - Art.
 11. Losses Due to Illness or Injury.
 In a tournament, matches started and then lost due to injury default by illness or injury do not eliminate a competitor from further competition, except when a medical forfeit has been granted. - Art.
 12. Forfeits.
 A forfeit shall eliminate a competitor from further competition in that event. - Art.
 13. Double Medical Forfeits.
 If both competitors are forced, due to injury, to declare a medical forfeit, the next round's opponent wins by medical forfeit. - Art.
 14. Disqualification/Forfeit Bracketing.
 All vacancies created because of a disqualification in a tournament shall be filled with a forfeit. - Art.
 15. Double Non-Flagrant Disqualification.
 If both wrestlers are disqualified simultaneously for anything other than a flagrant misconduct, the match shall go immediately to overtime.
 Any subsequent point violation by either wrestler will result in disqualification. - Art.
 16. Double Flagrant Misconduct Disqualification.
 Any double flagrant misconduct disqualifications will eliminate both wrestlers and the individual in the next round of the tournament will receive a forfeit. - Art.
 17. Rest Between Matches.
 Competitors shall receive a mandatory 30 minutes of rest between all matches.
 The mandatory rest period is required for all matches except when both wrestlers' previous match was a victory either by forfeit or medical forfeit.
-This rule may not be waived for any reason. - Art.
+This rule may not be waived for any reason.

+Art.
 18. Presentation of Awards.
 It is recommended that medals and team trophies be presented in a ceremony made as impressive as possible.
-When competitors are receiving individual and/or team awards, they shall wear their school's official warm-up.
+When competitors are receiving individual and/or team awards, they shall wear their school's official warmup.
 No extra equipment, including all types of headwear, signs, etc., may be worn or carried at the awards ceremony.
 All additional institutional personnel to be included in the team photo must be appropriately dressed.